-SQL that determines whether a single data is executed in Update or Insert by key
+SQL to determine whether a single piece of data is executed by key in an Update or Insert

-Actions such as Update if there is a key, insert if not are typically performa select based on the key, and check to see if there is one to determine what to do.
-Sql Server 2008 also addsa mergestatement, allowing you to execute Update and Insert (delete) in a single statement.
-However, this is done by comparing the two tables and is not suitable for a single data.
+In a process such as Update if there is a key or Insert if there is no key, a select is usually performed based on the key, and the process is determined by checking whether there is one case.
+SQL Server 2008 also adds a "merge" statement that allows you to perform an Update and an Insert (and then Delete) with a single statement.
+However, this is a comparison of two tables and is not suitable for single data.

-In fact, there is a way to easily update the row by determining Update and Insert without having to look at the number in the Select statement.
+Actually, there is a way to easily update a row by determining Update and Insert without having to check the number of records with a select statement.

 update [TableName] set [ColumnName] = @value -- : 他更新 SQL where [KeyColumnName] = @value -- : 他キー比較 if @@ROWCOUNT = 0 insert into [TableName] ( [ColumnName] -- : 他更新 SQL ) values ( @value -- : 他更新値 )

-The key word here is@@ROWCOUNT. @@ROWCOUNT can get the number of rows that the previous SQL was applied to.
-If the preceding code executes the Update statement first, and if it is updated, @@ROWCOUNT returns 1 or more, so it does not execute the next Insert statement.
-Conversely, if no one row is updated in the Update statement, @@ROWCOUNT returns 0, so insert is executed in the IF statement determination.
+The key word here is "@@ROWCOUNT".
+The @@ROWCOUNT can retrieve the number of rows to which the previous SQL was applied.
+The preceding code executes the Update statement first, and if it has been updated, @@ROWCOUNT returns 1 or greater, so it does not execute the next Insert statement.
+Conversely, if no row is updated in the Update statement, @@ROWCOUNT returns 0, so execute Insert by IF statement judgment.

-Because the ABOVE SQL is a template, replace the timely column name and the value to update. @value is just a variable name, so replace it with the value you want to update.
+Since the above SQL is a template, replace the column names and values to be updated at the appropriate time. @value is just a variable name, so replace this with the value you want to update.